Forgiveness: Myths and Process

-On August 10th, 1969, Susan Struthers entered her parents home and found the mutilated bodies of her parents
+On August 10th, 1969, Susan Struthers entered her parents' home and found the mutilated bodies of her parents

 lying on the floor.
-The horror of this bloody orgy sent her into shock, a nervous breakdown, and years of agonizing
+The horror of this bloody orgy sent her into shock, a nervous breakdown, and ten years of

-certainly not limited to the Apostles.
+not limited to the Apostles.
 Nor is it limited to priests.
-While we don't have the authority to grant
+And, while we don't have the authority to grant

-absolution in God's name, we all have the capability, and responsibility, to forgive.
+absolution in God's Name, we all have the authority and capability to forgive.

 While we all cherish being forgiven for our sins, forgiving ourselves and others can be difficult.
 Yet, as

-increase the difficulty of forgiveness by a lack of understanding.
+we often increase the difficulty of forgiveness by a lack of understanding.
 The hurt we feel when we are

-wronged almost always involves multiple issues.
-Not recognizing these issues as separate and distinct from the requirments of forgiveness makes forgiveness complicated, and finding adequate solutions difficult, if not impossible.
-So, what is forgiveness and how do
+wronged usually involves multiple issues.
+Not recognizing these issues as separate and distinct from the

+requirements of forgiveness makes forgiveness complicated and finding adequate solutions difficult, if not

 Misconceptions about Forgiveness.